With Godfrey on the Holy Mountain

 I felt anti-social and exhausted, so I climbed up into the luggage rack where I thought I would be left alone.
 I woke up to the sound of the gnashing of teeth, like a wild animal had gotten loose in the compartment.
 All hell was breaking loose but it was no demon.
 It was Godfrey.
 He had finished his bottle of ouzo and was crawling all over everybody, howling and laughing, completely out of control.
 There was nothing anybody could do but wait until he ran out of steam and passed out.
 When he spotted me up in the luggage rack it jarred something in his memory and he started trying to climb the walls to get up there with me, stepping on the young soldiers heads, causing cries of anguish that brought a crowd of people to the compartment door to see what was going on.
 I had to push him back to keep him out of my little nest.
 He fell back on top of the soldiers, who took it all good naturedly.
 When I woke up again he was fast asleep, his head on the shoulder of a young corporal.

 The next morning came early for me, but a lot earlier for poor Godfrey.
 He was still drunk.
 I had to tie his shoes.
 I had to put his knapsack on his back.
 I had to lead him off the train and through the crowd.
 Then I lost him.
 I had to double back, find him and wake him up.
 He had fallen asleep leaning against a trashcan.
 When we made it out to the street there were no taxis to be found.
 Every time I left Godfrey to try to hail one, he would crawl off somewhere and go to sleep.
 We finally found a cab and took it to Godfrey's hotel where I left him at the check-in counter while I went to my room at Andrea's house in the Plaka.
 When I came to find him that night he was gone.
 Not only that, he had never checked in.
 I could not even imagine what had happened to him.
 Where could he have gone?
-It was a mystery that would go unsolved for when he turned up 3 days later, fully recuperated, he had absolutely no idea about what he had done that morning, or on the train, or even why he never got past the desk in the hotel lobby.
+It was a mystery that would go unsolved until he turned up 3 days later, fully recuperated, he had absolutely no idea about what he had done that morning, or on the train, or even why he never got past the desk in the hotel lobby.

 We didn't see each other again until we met up on the island of Sifnos.
 He was with a Swiss guy named Andy.
 They had met in Tinos and shared an interest in alternative music and had become friends.
 They were sitting in a cafe on the beach but were going into town to rent motorbikes so they could see the other side of the island.
 An hour later they were sitting in the exact same place.
 But this time Godfrey was covered in orange mercurochrome and bandages.
-"I had an accident",
+"I had

 he said, pointing to his bandaged head.

 For some reason I started to think about the serenity of Mount Athos.
 No tourists racing around and falling off motorbikes.
-No discos blaring music till three in the morning.
+No discos blaring music until three in the morning.
 I thought of myself tending my little garden and talking daily with God, wandering through the quiet woods or sitting by the sea in total peace.
 And then I looked at Godfrey, orange mercurochrome and bandages covering almost every inch of exposed skin, drinking a beer and laughing as the tourist girls walked by.
 I sat down next to my friend and ordered a beer.
 Mount Athos was great and the afterlife is probably pretty good too.
 But I'll take my heaven now.